 Peter DePietro is the author of the book Transforming Education with New Media, published by Peter Lang International Academic Publishers (New York, Bern, Berlin, Brussels, Oxford, Vienna).
 The journal Issues and Trends in Educational Technology (University of Arizona, publisher) described the book as "a thought-provoking discussion of the effectiveness of technology in the classroom" and "a valuable contribution."

-Peter is Associate Professor of New Media at the University of Cincinnati's College-Conservatory of Music (Electronic Media Division), as well as the founding Director of Digital Innovation Lab: A New Media & Technology Incubator.
+Peter is Full Professor of New Media at the University of Cincinnati's College-Conservatory of Music (Electronic Media Division), as well as the founding Director of Digital Innovation Lab: A New Media & Technology Incubator.
 He has been Visiting Scholar at ITP.
 And he previously taught at Quinnipiac University, New York University, New School University's Parsons School of Design, Pratt Institute, and internationally at Ludwig Maxmilians Universitat in Munich, Germany.

 Peter served President Bill Clinton as the first Director of Digital Media of the Clinton Foundation in New York City, where he implemented digital technologies to communicate the missions of both the Clinton Foundation in New York City and the Clinton Presidential Center in Little Rock, led a team in the design and development of new media platforms to support President Clinton’s six global initiatives, and integrated emerging technologies and social media platforms to serve outreach objectives.
 His team's work won an international award.